junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 But the man doesn't seem to even notice the door or realize escaping is even a possibility.
 He takes a minute to wait for his feet to have feeling again and stumbles down the operation table.
 Looking up at Dean, he asks, "What's my name?"

-"Cas--" Dean is about to say "Castiel", the name the man came with, but he swallows the rest of the syllables, thinking might as well keep it simple and short, something made up by him like a mark of his, so he says instead, "That's it, that's your name.
+"Cas --" Dean is about to say "Castiel", the name the man came with, but he swallows the rest of the syllables, thinking might as well keep it simple and short, something made up by him, like a mark of his, so he says instead, "That's it, that's your name.
 Cas."

 "Cas," the man chews the name between his teeth and tongue for a few times, as if a kid learning a new vocabulary, learning the combination of the syllables and sounds.
 "Cas.
 I'm Cas," he announces, pleased and joyful, also like a kid.
 "I like it.
 Thank you, Dean."